David Weprin: 2011 Congressional campaign

 Weprin was selected by local Democratic Party leaders to run for the New York's 9th congressional district special election to the House of Representatives held in September 2011, to replace Democrat Anthony Weiner, who had resigned in June 2011 following a sexting scandal.
 The district, in which registered Democrats outnumbered Republicans by three-to-one, was under consideration for elimination in 2012 redistricting, and Weprin, who lived a few blocks outside of the district, was chosen largely because he promised not to challenge another incumbent in 2012, should his seat be eliminated.

 The seat was initially considered safe for Democrats, as no Republican had won it in 88 years.
 But Weprin was criticized for telling the New York Daily News editorial board in an interview that the US national debt was $4 trillion (rather than $14 trillion), for unexpectedly bowing out of a scheduled debate at the last minute blaming the already-passed Hurricane Irene, and for his image as a product of the Queens Democratic machine.
-Weprin was defeated by Republican opponent Bob Turner, a retired television executive, as Turner received 54% of the vote against Weprin's 46%, after a Weprin campaign plagued by gaffes.
+Weprin was defeated by Republican opponent Bob Turner, a retired television executive, as Turner received 52% of the vote against Weprin's 47%, after a Weprin campaign plagued by gaffes.

 Turner, a Roman Catholic, was appealing to Jewish voters, who made up about a third of the voters in the district.
 He criticized President Obama's policies on Israel, and portrayed Weprin, who was strongly pro-Israel, as being insufficiently critical of Obama's stance on Israel.
-Former New York City mayor Ed Koch, a Democrat and Jew, supported Turner in order to send a message to President Obama to change what Koch described as his “hostile position on the State of Israel”.
+Former New York City mayor Ed Koch, a Democrat and Jew, supported Turner in order to send a message to President Obama to change what Koch described as his "hostile position on the State of Israel".
 Turner was also supported by Assemblyman Dov Hikind, a Democrat and Orthodox Jew, and local rabbis, who objected to Weprin's support for same-sex marriage.

 2021 NYC Comptroller campaign

 In November 2020 Weprin announced himself as a candidate in the 2021 New York City Comptroller election.
-He is running in the Democratic primary against among others NYS Senator Brian Benjamin, entrepreneur and former US Marine Zach Iscol, NYC Council member Brad Lander, and NYS Senator Kevin Parker.
+He is running in the Democratic primary against among others NYS Senator Brian Benjamin, entrepreneur, Council Speaker Corey Johnson, and former US Marine Zach Iscol, NYC Council member Brad Lander, and NYS Senator Kevin Parker.

 Weprin started his campaign with a $320,000 deficit.
 It was a debt he had owed but not paid to New York City's Campaign Finance Board for almost a decade.
 It related to Weprin's unsuccessful 2009 comptroller campaign, and its improper mingling of public and private funds.
 On December 15, 2020, he finally paid off the debt, with his state campaign account.

 Through January 15, 2021, he was fourth in fundraising among all candidates, behind Lander, Iscol, and Benjamin.
 He had raised approximately $455,000.